Brand X Pictures/Brand X Pictures/Getty Images

 Speak with former classmates that you have kept in contact with over the years.
 If you and the deceased classmates have a mutual friend then it may be easier to find out about them and their families.
 One of your friends might have been close to one of the deceased classmates and can give you information on how to find out about the person and the person's family.

 Talk to your parents or the parents of your former classmates.
-You might be surprised how much they know about former classmates and their families.
-It is possible that your parents kept in touch with the deceased’s family, so they might have some useful information.
+It's possible that a few of them kept in touch with the deceased’s family, so they might have some useful information.

 Look in the obituaries section in your local paper.
 Usually when someone dies the family buries the person either in the deceased's hometown or in the town the person lived the longest.
 If you know the date of death you can look at the obituaries for that week.
 The obituary of the deceased may include family information, as well as information on the funeral home and cemetery.
 Go to the library to look at the newspaper archives.
-Libraries typically have past newspapers for you to view.
-Inquire with the librarian about the years of the newspapers and how far back they go.
+Inquire with the librarian about the years of the newspapers they have on file, and how far back they go.
 Go online to legacy.com; you can search obituaries from multiple newspapers.
 On the website, on the right side, type in your classmate's first and last name and click "Search."
 According to legacy.com, you can search millions of obituaries from more than 750 newspapers in the United States and abroad.

 - Brand X Pictures/Brand X Pictures/Getty Images